Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and

 The uniform and clustered networks were constructed such that the sum of all synaptic weights was the same for the two architectures.
-This was accomplished by fixing $J^{\alpha\beta}$ and $J^{\alpha\beta}_{+}$ and solving for the appropriate $J^{\alpha\beta}_{-}$.
+For a given value of $J^{\alpha\beta}_{\mathrm{U}}$, this was accomplished by fixing the intracluster weight factor $J^{\alpha\beta}_{+}$, and solving for the appropriate intercluster weight factor $J^{\alpha\beta}_{-}$.
 Following this procedure gives